JaWarrior12/constitution-rewrite/constitution.md

 - viii.
 Purposely and maliciously destroying, obstructing, or altering evidence of a crime.
 - ix.
 Purposely and illegally restricting the constitutional rights of any HL member.
 - x.
 Breaching any applicable agreement or law within the Hellenic League.
+- xi.
+Usage of slurs and making racist remarks.
 ## b.
 Courts
 - i.
 Offenses may only be tried if one of the parties involved in the offense was at the time or presently is a member of the Hellenic League.
 Does not apply to helping proscribed people.
 - ii.
 The role of the judge panel is to moderate a ticket/case and keep it on track.
 Judges clarify constitutional questions.